Last updated: October 28th, 2022

 Sim racing gloves vs FIA Motorsports gloves

 The requirements that sim racers have for gloves are very different to drivers engaged in Motorsports.
-Generally, a sim racing glove needs to be lighter, thinner, doesn’t need to cover the forearm and definitely doesn’t need to be fireproof!
+Generally, a sim racing glove needs to be lighter, and thinner, doesn’t need to cover the forearm and definitely doesn’t need to be fireproof!

 Read the full article below or jump to my best recommendations using these links:

 - FIA Racing gloves